 This qualification is a great introduction to sake: whether it’s for your career or you’d just like to know more.
 You’ll learn how sake is made, how to serve it, the main types, styles and flavour, and you’ll also learn how to describe the taste using the WSET’s Systematic Approach to Tasting (SAT).
 You’ll taste seven Sakes.

 You can take this course in the following ways:

 You don’t need any prior knowledge of sake (you do need to be over 18 as there’s tasting involved) and we provide you with extra support in the form of our exclusive study guides.
 These are free to Northern Wine School students and have been developed to really help you with your studies.

-The course ends in an exam which is usually taken in person.
-If you’re studying at home or online, this is in Manchester.
-However, due to COVID-19, WSET has made it possible to take this exam online.
+The classroom course ends in a paper based exam in Manchester or Liverpool.
+If studying the online or self-study options, the exam takes place online.
 It is a 30 question multiple-choice exam and you must score 70% or above to pass.
 Those who pass will get a certificate and lapel pin.
 Oh, by the way: we have a 100% pass rate!
 For more details about the online exam, please click here.

 There are very few people offering the online course which is brilliant if you want to study on your own time.
 I chose the Northern Wine School as they were flexible on the exam dates.
 This allowed me to finish the course and then dedicate the necessary time to studying for the exam.
 The date of the exam was my choice and at a time of day which fitted well with my travelling.
 The course work is self explanatory but John answered any questions I had about any aspect as they came up.
 If you want to do an online course, I would highly recommend the Northern Wine School for its helpful advice, online resources and flexibility.
 Oh – and I passed!